-Massachusetts has a special kind of uncontested divorce called a "No-fault 1A Divorce."
+In Massachusetts, couples can seek a special kind of uncontested divorce called a "No-fault 1A Divorce."
 Divorcing couples can file for a 1A divorce when the spouses:

 You and your spouse will be "joint petitioners," which is like saying you're co-petitioners.
-Take your time and work carefully.
-Type everything on a computer or print neatly.
+Take your time and work carefully through the forms.
 If you rush through the papers and make mistakes, your divorce could be delayed.

-When the papers have been filled out, the joint petitioners should take them to the courthouse for filing.
+Once your paperwork is complete, the joint petitioners should take them to the courthouse for filing.
 The clerk of court will charge a filing fee, but if you can't afford to pay, don't worry.
 You can ask for a fee waiver form, which you will fill out and use to provide the court with financial information.
 If you meet the income guidelines, a judge will sign an order eliminating all fees for the duration of the case.

 If you have questions about your paperwork, you can ask the court clerks basic questions.
 However, only an attorney, not a court clerk, can offer you legal advice.
 You may be able to get help through the Massachusetts Legal Help (legal aid and free divorce information).
 If you still have unanswered questions, you’ll probably need to consult with a local family lawyer.